gautamraj5488/Book_Browse/README.md

 - **Book Details Screen:**
   - Shows book-specific information, such as the title, author, genre, and more.

+- **Issue Reporting:**
+  - Shake the device to report an issue.
+  - A dialog appears where users can describe their issue.
+  - If the message is left empty, an error message is displayed asking to "Write your issue."

 ---

 ## **Code Structure**